The Man from Rome

-The Man from Rome (La piel del tambor) is a 2022 thriller film directed by Sergio Dow, being an adaptation of the novel by Arturo Pérez Reverte.
+The Man from Rome (La piel del tambor) is a 2022 thriller film directed by Sergio Dow.
 It stars Richard Armitage, Amaia Salamanca, Fionnula Flanagan, Franco Nero and Paul Guilfoyle.
+It is an adaptation of the novel The Seville Communion by Arturo Pérez Reverte.

 Plot

 After a hacking attack on the Pope alerts him to two mysterious deaths in a church in Seville, the Vatican sends special agent Father Quart to investigate by orders of his superior, Spada.
 Ownership of the church is contested between Macarena Bruner, whose family owns the estate the church belongs to and her estranged banker husband Pencho Gavira, who wants to build a skyscraper in its place.
 As long as the Bruner estate holds a mass in honor of its founder, the church cannot be touched, whereas the diocese would become the richest in Spain if the church were to be sold.

 Meanwhile, it turns out the planned skyscraper is a ruse to cover up a giant money laundering scheme that Pencho secretly runs through his bank.
 Thus, him not acquiring the church puts the entire scheme into jeopardy, leading him to blackmail the Bishop of Sevilla with a list of priests he suspects of child abuse.
 To avert scandal, the Bishop tries to push the Bruner family to sell the church and get the church’s crafty priest, Father Ferro, out of the picture.

 As it turns out, Ferro is a former Vatican special agent named Bosch, who (with the help of Spada) had faked his own death and lived under the disguise of Ferro to cover up that the Vatican hid billions in secret deposits by the Mafia, the Nazis and other criminals.
 Now that the murders have drawn attention to the church, his cover is in danger and thus the discovery of the secret bank accounts could lead the Vatican into an even bigger scandal.

 Pencho kidnaps Ferro and threatens to frame him for a third murder in the church unless ownership is transferred to him.
 However, Quart and his assistant are able to locate and free Ferro and Pencho is arrested.
 Afterwards, the church‘s head restorer, Gris Marsala, confessed to Quart that she is directly or indirectly responsible for each of the three deaths.
 Quart proclaims she enacted the will of God to protected the church and absolves her.
 Spada informs the Pope of the recovered secret bank accounts.